-Average salaries show step increases with changes in self-reported experience levels.
-It should be noted that there are fewer differences in experience, skills or responsibilities between a Level 1 & Level 2 Chief of Staff vs a Level 3, 4, or 5 Chief of Staff.
+Average salaries continue to show increases with changes in self-reported experience levels.
+Note that there are fewer differences in experience, skills or responsibilities between a Level 1 & Level 2 Chief of Staff vs a Level 3, 4, or 5 Chief of Staff.

 Avg Salary by Gender